chaos-lang/chaos-lang.org/website/blog/2021-01-21-chaos-release-notes-v0.2.0.md

 ## Added Command-Line Options

-With [**v0.2.0**](https://github.com/chaos-lang/chaos/releases/tag/v0.2.0), we have two new command line options:
+With [**v0.2.0**](https://github.com/chaos-lang/chaos/releases/tag/v0.2.0), we have two new command-line options:

-- `-l, --license` that prints the license of Chaos Language.
+- `-l, --license` that prints the license of Chaos language.
 - `-u, --unsafe` disables the [**preemptive checks**](https://chaos-lang.org/docs/20_preemptive_checks).

 ## Changes in the Interactive Shell (REPL)